 A globally recognized standard of excellence, NEASC Accreditation attests to a school’s high quality and integrity.

-The NEASC/CIE accreditation process encourages school improvement through a process of continuous Self-Reflection and peer review.
+The NEASC accreditation process encourages school improvement through a process of continuous Self-Reflection and peer review.
 The award of NEASC accredited status indicates that the member school has achieved high standards of professional performance and is committed to continuing growth and development.
-Heads of schools and teachers from our accredited schools play an active role in assessing the progress of peer institutions as Visiting Team participants and contributing their knowledge and Best Practice ideas.
+Heads of schools and teachers from our accredited schools play an active role in assessing the progress of peer institutions as Visiting Team participants and contributing their knowledge and Best Practices.